cameraui/docs/install/mobile.md

 ## Connecting to your server

-The mobile apps connect to your server through **camera.ui Cloud**.
-Sign in with your camera.ui account (Google, Apple, or email), and your paired servers appear.
+You sign in with your camera.ui account (Google, Apple, or email), and your paired servers appear.
+From there the app picks the best route on its own:

+- **At home.** On the same network as the server, the app connects straight to it over your local network, so live view starts faster with less lag.
+It trusts the server's certificate for local addresses automatically.
+- **Away.** Off the network, it reaches the server through **camera.ui Cloud**.

+Either way, the account is what links the app to your server.
 This needs two things on the server side:

 - [Remote access via camera.ui Cloud](/remote/cloud) enabled.
 - The server [paired](/remote/pairing) to your account.

-Unlike the [desktop app](/install/desktop), the mobile apps don't connect directly over the local network.
-They always go through camera.ui Cloud.

 ## Notifications